 The future of the Arctic is highly contested.
 How to account for the vanishing of cultures and natures in the Sápmi lands?
 Global technoscientific projects are using the land as a testing ground for their geo-engineering experiments [1].
 Entire villages are being relocated to make way for new forms of mining to extract rare materials.[2]
 Meanwhile, the expanding tourist industry is presenting the area as a nostalgic wilderness.
 In between, there is diminishing space for the nomadic reindeer herders who have lived in the area for centuries.

 This project takes a perspective of a reindeer herder to imagine different kind of technoscientific futures.[3]
 While some may see the land as ›empty‹ space or ›pristine‹ nature, this research is situated in reindeer worlds, where contemporary technologies are intertwined with ancestral practices.
 The PhD project is based on an ongoing artistic collaboration (since 2021) between designer and researcher Emilia Tikka, reindeer herder Oula A. Valkeapää and artist-researcher Leena Valkeapää.
-The artwork called »Mnemonia« is a speculation on new relations to the land, that stem from negotiations between technosciences and reindeer cosmologies.
+The artwork called »Johtingeaidnu - The Path Within« is a speculation on new relations to the land, that stem from negotiations between technosciences and reindeer cosmologies.
 Moving beyond binaries of ›pure‹ nature or nostalgia for the past, the project proposes stories of »hope in the ruins«[4], bringing together transdisciplinary research on bioscience, design, anthropology and practices of tacit knowledge.

 The practice-based research additionally aims to develop nuanced methodologies for artistic collaborations between different knowledge cultures: including on how to work with »being-in-Ayllu« drawing from Marisol de la Cadena`s work [8], and on how to become sensitive towards power relations within the collaboration.[9]
 In her thesis Emilia Tikka develops new methodological approaches through practice, informed by postcolonial and feminist science and technology studies (STS).